darkawesome/blog/content/blog/Voronoi.md

 ```

 ![SOVI_Graphs](https://github.com/darkawesome/blog/blob/main/content/img/Voronoi/ozoneLoc.png?raw=true)

-### Comprehension

-In your own words, describe what each map is showing and what voronoi polygons are.
-Compare and contrast the three maps and explain the advantages and disadvantages of using each way to visualize the ozone data.

-**In the first graph looking at the Voroni Tesselations, we get a view of the state without the counties to see the values of the ozone across the state.
-This can give a "truer" image about how the ozone spread looks throughout the state rather than across county lines or at the specific testing sites**

 **In the second graph we get a look at how the makeup of the state is across county lines showing in what counties the ozone is in greater or lower amounts.
 Although this doesn't give as clear of an image as the voronoi Tesselations it can give law makers and others interested in the issue areas to survey to find what the cause may be to why the ozone is different in different parts of the state.**